AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 This article covered only the basics for using importing data, but we are betting you want to do something a little more advanced.
 Check out the Related articles for guidance on formatting and importing financial, eCommerce, ad spend, and other types of data.

-Additionally, file upload isn't the only way to get your data into MBI.
+Additionally, file upload is not the only way to get your data into MBI.
 The [Data Import API](https://devdocs.magento.com/mbi/docs/import-api.html) allows you to push arbitrary data into your MBI data warehouse.

 ## Related {#related}